 In the normal course of business, the Company is involved in disputes, litigation and governmental or regulatory inquiries, administrative proceedings, examinations and investigations, both pending and threatened.
 These matters, if resolved adversely against the Company or settled, may result in monetary damages, fines and penalties or require changes in the Company's business practices.
 The resolution or settlement of these matters is inherently difficult to predict.
-Based upon the Company's assessment of these pending matters, the Company does not believe that the amount of any judgment, settlement or other action arising from any pending matter is likely to have a material adverse effect on the consolidated statement of financial position.
-However, an adverse outcome in certain matters could have a material adverse effect on the consolidated results of operations for the period in which such matter is resolved, or an accrual is determined to be required, on the consolidated financial statement financial position, or on our reputation.
+Based upon the Company's assessment of these pending matters, the Company does not believe that the amount of any judgment, settlement or other action arising from any pending matter is likely to have a material adverse effect on the consolidated results of operations for the period in which such matter is resolved, or an accrual is determined to be required, on the consolidated financial statement financial position, or on our reputation.

 The Company evaluates the need for accruals of loss contingencies for each matter.
 When a liability for a matter is probable and can be estimated, the Company accrues an estimate of the loss and any related insurance recoveries, if any.
 An accrual is subject to subsequent adjustment as a result of additional information and other developments.
 The resolution of matters are inherently difficult to predict, especially in the early stages of matter.
 Even if a loss is probable, due to many complex factors, such as speed of discovery and the timing of court decisions or rulings, a loss or range of loss may not be reasonably estimated until the later stages of the matter.
 For matters where a loss is material and it is either probable or reasonably possible then it is disclosed.
 For matters where a loss may be reasonably possible, but not probable, or is probable but not reasonably estimated, no accrual is established, but the matter, if material, is disclosed.
-The Company is not able to provide a reasonable estimate of the aggregate range of any reasonably possible losses related to these matters.
+The Company estimates that as of September 30, 2018, the aggregate range of reasonably possible losses is not material.